Free personalized radio that

 When X Japan returned in 1996 with Dahlia, the band both looked and sounded different.
 With the exception of Hide, who continued to favor the visual kei style, the musicians had largely abandoned the use of outrageous hairstyles and flashy costumes.
 They'd also pushed their sound into smoother territory, favoring ballads like "Forever Love" that highlighted Yoshiki's piano playing and Toshi's vocals over fast, furious rock songs.
 Even so, Dahlia proved to be one of X Japan's most popular albums to date; four singles topped the Japanese charts, and another song, "Tears," peaked at number two.

-X Japan had become a national institution by the mid-90s, but the band nevertheless pulled the plug in September 1997, with Toshi announcing his desire to leave the group and pursue music on a much smaller level.
-Several months later, the band held its final performance at the Tokyo Dome on New Year's Eve.
+X Japan had become a national institution by the mid-'90s, but the band nevertheless pulled the plug in September 1997, with Toshi announcing his desire to leave the group and pursue music on a much simpler scale (a decade later, he revealed that he had actually gone bankrupt after being "brainwashed" by a cult).
+Several months later, the band held its farewell performance at the Tokyo Dome on New Year's Eve.

 In the months that followed, Hide quietly emerged as the band's busiest alum, playing shows in support of his second solo release, Psyence, and even forming an American-based side project, Zilch, with members of Spread Beaver, Queens of the Stone Age, Killing Joke, and the Professionals.
 On May 2, 1998, Hide was found unconscious in his apartment and later died, the result of an apparent suicide.